 So, while these express changes to environmental matters are positive, what may be most significant is that this new rule on environmental disclosures is silent on the topic of ESG disclosures including climate risk.
 A policy making official at a major NYSE member firm suggested, “the only reasonable inference is that these matters are not ‘material’ in the parlance of security regulation by the Federal government.”

-And this intentional omission is in a climate when the subject is hot.
+Make no mistake this intentional omission is in a climate when the subject is politically hot.
 Last Tuesday, the California Governor pushed the President to accept the role climate change in the California wildfires.
 On Thursday, the Shanghai stock exchange, China’s largest, proposed listed companies would not be subject to EU ESG and other environmental disclosure requirements.
 On Friday, a registered investment advisor reported publicly that it had responded to a U.S. Department of Labor inquiry about their use of ESG disclosures.
 Just last Saturday, the Wall Street Journal published an Op-Ed, “Sustainable Investing is a Self-Defeating Strategy.”